eaton/ids/README.md

 - `md5()`, `sha1()`, `sha256()`, `sha256()` are convenience wrappers for `object-hash`'s algorithm-specific hashing options.
 - See `nanohash`, below, for an alternative that's not quite as secure but nice and short.

-## EatonFYI internal IDs

-- `fyid(input: string)` generates a loosely URN-like unique identifier for an item in my personal knowledgebase.
-ISBNs, ASINs, and UUIDs are automatically recognized.
-This will almost certainly change, get a validator, and get a self-contained `expand()` function to convert short fyid syntax into 'full' fyids. (e.g., `:1138493988` to `:isbn:9781138493988`)

 ## NanoIDs

 - `nanoid(size?: number, alphabet?: string)` wraps the nanoid library, which generates arbitrarily-sized, url-safe, collision-resistant IDs.
 Shorter than UUIDs by default, with options to control the dictionary of characters used and the final length of the ID.